leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     > **Note**: The hostname must be unique within the subnet.

     **Host domain name**: The domain name for the VM cluster.
 If the selected subnet uses the Oracle-provided Internet and VCN Resolver for DNS name resolution, this field displays the subnet's domain name, which can't be changed.
 Otherwise, you can provide your choice of a domain name.
 Hyphens (-) are not permitted.

-    Suppose you plan to store database backups in Object Storage.
-In that case, Oracle recommends using a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.

     **Host and domain URL**: This read-only field combines the host and domain names to display the database's fully qualified domain name (FQDN).
 The maximum length is 64 characters.